WHAT WE DO

 OUR PROJECTS THIS YEAR

-This year we are planning to realise two projects, one again in Moria camp, in Greece and another in a refugee camp in Calabar, Nigeria.
+This year we are planning to realise two projects, one in Moria camp, in Greece and one in the Bakassi camp near Calabar, in Nigeria.

-For many refugees, Greece represents a shelter from the danger they're trying to escape from, in their home countries.
-With a location so close to Turkey, Lesvos, in particular, has been a hotspot for the arrival of refugees across the Mediterranean.
-Most areas in Lesvos are still not properly equipped to host the estimated 20,000 refugees on the island, lacking access to some basic needs, like electricity, sanitation, and heating, resulting into awful living conditions.
+For many refugees, Greece is a shelter from the dangers they are facing in their home countries.
+With its location very close to Turkey, Lesvos, in particular, has been a hotspot for the arrival of refugees crossing the Mediterranean.
+Most areas in Lesvos are still not properly equipped to host the estimated 20,000 refugees on the island, lacking access to some basic services, such as electricity, sanitation and heating, resulting into degrading living conditions.

-According to UNHCR Nigeria currently houses over 2 million refugees.
-One camp that began to take in refugees since 2015 is the Bakassi Camp, in Calabar.
-The main residents of this camp are citizens from Cameroon fleeing political tensions in their homeland.
-Unfortunately, the camp lacks the basic provision of water and electricity, with remote access to portable water and absences of proper lighting.
-This amongst other problems also raises concerns for safety of the women in the camp.
-Thus based on the needs of the camp our project in Calabar involves the installation of a solar power lighting solution together with solar-powered water pumps.
+The Bakassi IDP Camp began to take in refugees since 2015 and hosts approximately 8,500 households.
+Unfortunately, the camp lacks the basic provision of water and electricity, with only remote access to water of bad quality and the absences of proper lighting.
+While water of bad quality raises urgent health concerns, the absence of lighting is especially critical for the safety of the women and children in the camp.
+Therefore, based on these needs of the camp, our project in Calabar aims for the installation of a solar-street lighting solution together with and a solar-powered water pumping and purification system